DIY Outdoor Sectional Couch

 finished outdoor sectional with mattress cushion and pillows

-Now, I cannot take credit for the actual plans for this one.
-We got them from Ana White – this site completely walks you through the process of assembling the sectional.
 What I will share is a few tips that made the process easier and what modifications we made to the plan to really make it ours.
-I’ve also added a tutorial for making the crib mattress covers to the bottom of the post, in case you’re using this outdoors.
+Think of this as a companion guide to that post.
+I’ve also added a tutorial for making the crib mattress covers to the bottom of the post, just in case you’re using this outdoors.

 Let’s get going!